kubernetes-sigs/azuredisk-csi-driver/docs/enhancements/feat-add-ability-to-tune-azuredisk-performance-parameters.md

 ## Limitations

 - This feature is not supported for HDD or UltraDisk right now.
+- The current implementation only optimizes the disks which use the storVsc linux disk driver.
 - No `manual` perftuningmode available today.
 - Only `Default` perfprofile is available today, which would provide balanced IO and throughput performance.